A Quantum Computational Perspective on Spread Complexity: Computational Setup

 \subsection{Computational Cost}

 Each different algorithm for synthesizing a desired target state may have a different computational cost.
 We need to decide how to assign computational cost to the above.
 In what follows (and what will ultimately make contact with spread complexity) we will make the following choices: \begin{enumerate} \item We will take beam splitting and superposition to have \textbf{no cost}.
 This is, of course, a major theoretical simplification but one that is necessary to make contact with state spread complexity.
 It may be justified physically if the cost of applying the unitary gate $A$ is far greater than the operations $Q$ and $S$.
-We will normalise the cost of applying gate $A$ to be $1$. \item When synthesizing a target state through the use of channels such as (\ref{channel1Synth}) we will take the cost of the channel to be the number of applications of $A$, i.e. channel $\hat{C}_k$ has cost $k$.
+In quantum computational frameworks this seems reasonable, since the Hadamard gate implements superpositions whereas a general unitary $A$ may in fact be composed of the product of many elementary operations.
+We will normalise the cost of applying gate $A$ to be $1$. \end{enumerate} In future work it would be interesting to consider the impact of assigning a cost to the operators $Q$ and $S$.
+We expect that will impact the optimal channel designs in a significant way.
+To see this intuitively, consider the opposite limit, where implementing the unitary $A$ is far cheaper than performing superpositions.
+In this case the family of states $\left\{ A^n |\kappa_0\rangle \right\}$ have a negligible cost compared to any state composed from taking superpositions.
+The setup then more resembles that of multi-seed Krylov complexity, see \cite{Craps:2024suj}, with a family of states making up the reference set, as opposed to a single reference state. \begin{enumerate} \item When synthesizing a target state through the use of channels such as (\ref{channel1Synth}) we will take the cost of the channel to be the number of applications of $A$, i.e. channel $\hat{C}_k$ has cost $k$.
 This is the usual notion of circuit depth complexity (for the gate $A$) in our setup. \end{enumerate} It immediately follows from the considerations above that the state $|\kappa_n\rangle$ will have a cost of at least $n$ since it can only start appearing at a circuit depth of $n$. \\ \\ Finally, we need to decide how to assign a cost to a state made up from the sum of different channels.
 From the circuit depth perspective a state with non-vanishing overlap with $|\kappa_n \rangle$ should be assigned a complexity of at least $n$.
 However, though our target state may require the implementation of channel $\hat{C}_k$, its contribution may only be a small fraction of the target state.
 This is a direct consequence of allowing a zero-cost superposition operation. \begin{enumerate} \item A natural choice of cost function would be to weigh the probability that (in its preparation) the target state passed through channel $C_k$ by the computational cost $k$.
 A simpler\footnote{This cost function does not quite give the expected cost of producing the target state $|\psi\rangle$ since the output of the channels are not orthogonal.
-After optimizing, this will, however, be the correct interpretation.} (but closely related) choice of cost for an arbitrary state $|\psi\rangle$ is which we will be using in what follows. \end{enumerate} Having now chosen the computational cost we now turn to the computational complexity of a desired target state.
-This is defined as the minimal computational cost required to synthesise the state.
-In our setup this means minimizing the cost function over the channel design parameters (e.g. the $\alpha_i$ in (\ref{eq:C1Design}) and $\beta_i$ in (\ref{C2Design})). we find that the optimal channels are
+After optimizing, this will, however, be the correct interpretation.} (but closely related) choice of cost for an arbitrary state $|\psi\rangle$ is